curlypages/phil-agius-hugo-cms/site/content/_index.md

   heading: About
   text: >-
     I have worked in digital and development for nearly 20 years and have experience designing, defining, architecting and integrating technology solutions across a range of businesses and industries.
 My passion lies in creating technology based products and solutions.
-intro:
+services:
   heading: Services
   text: >-
     I provide numerous services and soutions tailored to individual business needs, helping businesses of all sizes from small business and startups to large corporates.
-services:
+  list:
     - icon: keyboard
       text: >-
         Website devleopment tailored for digital marketing from SEO to social.
     - icon: chalkboard-teacher
       text: >-
         Management and support to help you get the most out of your digital presense.
     - icon: layer-group
       text: >-
         Designing technical architectures for business, applications and infrastructure solutions.
     - icon: tasks
       text: >-
         Defining business and technical requirements to provide value from digital solutions.
     - icon: file-alt
       text: >-
         Assessing, reviewing and documenting technical implementations including providing recommendations and troubleshooting issues.
     - icon: hands-helping
       text: >-
         Leading, managing and monitoring small to large teams of developers and testers across multiple disciplines.
 values:
   heading: Values
   text: >-